Chinese law: Han dynasty (202 BC–220 AD)

+Qing dynasty (1644–1912)

+The imperial period was characterized mainly by the concept of law serving the state as a means of exerting control over the citizenry.
+In the late Qing dynasty there were efforts to reform the law codes by importing German codes with slight modifications.
+During the Qing dynasty, criminal justice was based on extremely detailed Great Qing Legal Code.
+One element of the traditional Chinese criminal justice system is the notion that criminal law has a moral purpose, one of which is to get the convicted to repent and see the error of his ways.
+In the traditional Chinese legal system, a person could not be convicted of a crime unless he has confessed.
+This often led to the use of torture, in order to extract the necessary confession.
+These elements still influence modern Chinese views toward law.
+All capital offenses were reported to the capital and required the personal approval of the emperor.

-The introduction and translation of Western legal texts into Chinese is believed to have been started under the auspices of Lin Zexu in 1839.
+The introduction and translation of Western legal texts into Chinese is believed to have been started under the auspices of Lin Zexu in 1839 and Qishan in 1841.
 More systematic introduction of Western law together with other Western sciences started with the establishment of Tongwen Guan in 1862.
 The major efforts in translation of Western law that continued until the 1920s prepared the building blocks for modern Chinese legal language and Chinese law.
 Legal translation was very important from 1896 to 1936 during which period the Chinese absorbed and codified their version of Western laws.
 These efforts were assisted by the medium of the Japanese legal language and law developed in Japan during the Meiji period which involved in large part Japanese translation of European Continental laws.

 Under pressure from European powers and increasing commercial interactions, the influence of European legal systems on China increased.
 The First Opium War ended with the 1842 Treaty of Nanjing between China and the United Kingdom.
 The first of the unequal treaties, it required the establishment of five treaty ports in Chinese cities.
 The Treaty of the Bogue introduced extraterritoriality in favor of the UK, pursuant to which UK citizens were immune from prosecution in Chinese courts and instead only UK law applied.
 The United States obtained similar privileges under the 1844 Treaty of Wanghia, as did France under the 1844 Treaty of Whampoa.
 Concessions, where foreign law applied not just to foreigners but also to Chinese, further accelerated the influence of non-Chinese legal concepts.

 In the early 1900s, the Qing dynasty's Imperial Recodification Commission prepared a proposed civil code which was significantly influenced by the German and Japanese legal systems.
 Jurist Shen Jiaben and Governor Zhang Zidong led late Qing legal reform efforts.
 The Qing dynasty was defeated before the code was adopted and the Republic of China rejected the proposed code, instead developing its own.